-Sir George Grey, in answer to Lord Robert Cron, said that a bill had been prepared for the purpose of giving effect to the recommendations of the committee which sat last session on the ecclesiastical commission, and he should give notice of its introduction on an early day.
+Sir George Grey, in answer to Lord Robert Cecil, said that a bill had been prepared for the purpose of giving effect to the recommendations of the committee and he should give notice of its introduction on an early day.

 EXPULSION OF MR. JAMES SADLEIR.

-The Attorney-General for Ireland (Mr. J. D. FITZGERALD) moved the following resolution: - "That James Sadelir, Esq., a member of this House, having been charged with divers frauds and fraudulent practices, and bills of indictment for certain misdemennours having been found against him, and warrants issued for his apprehension, and the said James Sadleir having failed to obey an order of this House that he should attend in his place on Thursday, the 24th day of July last, and having fled from justice, the said James Sadleir be expelled the House."
-He justified this proceeding by the precedent of the expulsion of Mr. George Robinson, in 1782, for fraudulent practices, though no proof of his guilt, excepting his flight beyond seas, was before the House.
-Great exertions had been made to discover James Sadleir, but they had failed, though it was believed that he was in Paris. - Sir FRIEDERICK THESIGER, Mr. ROEBUCK, Mr. WHITESIDE, and Mr.
+The Attorney-General for Ireland (Mr. J. D. FITZGERALD) moved the following resolution: -"That having been found against him, and warrants issued for THE WESTMINSTER BELLS.-The largest of the four his apprehension, and the said James Sadleir having attend in his place on Thursday, the 24th day of July last, and having fled from justice, the said James Sadleir be expelled the House."
+He justified this proceeding by the precedent of the expulsion of Mr. George Roproof of his guilt, excepting his flight beyond seas, was before the House.
+Great exertions had been made to was believed that he was in Paris .-- Sir FREDERICK THESIGER, Mr. ROEBUCK, Mr. WHITESIDE, and Mr.